boegel/easybuild-wiki/4th-easybuild-hackathon.md

 ### Conference calls

-Conference calls will be done using **Google Hangouts** (via Google Plus), since that's the least restrictive (access to Google Plus is free, group conference calls on Skype now requiring the non-free Skype Premium option).
+Conference calls will be done using **Google Hangouts** (via Google Plus), since that's the least restrictive (access to Google Plus is free, group conference calls on Skype now require the non-free Skype Premium option).

 #### Schedule